AntoineSchnepf/3da-ae/README.md

 ### Dataset

-First, set where to save the dataset by exporting the DATA_DIR variable as an environment variables:
+First, set where to save the dataset by exporting the DATA_DIR variable as an environment variable:

 ```
 export DATA_DIR=path/for/data/directory